japila-books/apache-spark-internals/docs/storage/MemoryStore.md

   blockId: BlockId): Boolean
 ----

-remove removes the given xref:storage:BlockId.adoc[] from the <<entries, entries>> internal registry and branches off based on whether the <<remove-block-removed, block was found and removed>> or <<remove-no-block, not>>.
+remove removes the given storage:BlockId.md[] from the <<entries, entries>> internal registry and branches off based on whether the <<remove-block-removed, block was found and removed>> or <<remove-no-block, not>>.

 === [[remove-block-removed]] Block Removed

-When found and removed, remove requests the <<memoryManager, MemoryManager>> to xref:memory:MemoryManager.adoc#releaseStorageMemory[releaseStorageMemory] and prints out the following DEBUG message to the logs:
+When found and removed, remove requests the <<memoryManager, MemoryManager>> to memory:MemoryManager.md#releaseStorageMemory[releaseStorageMemory] and prints out the following DEBUG message to the logs:

 [source,plaintext]
 ----